 Created out of the same ashes as Black Sabbath and Led Zeppelin, Judas Priest formed in Birmingham, England.
 Turning depressive poor elements of their youth into their songwriting, they elevated metal to the next level.
 The melodic and high pitched vocals of Rob Halford blended with the two guitar attack of Glenn Tipton and KK Downing set the standard for metal.

 Judas Priest have had a major impact on the metal movement in five straight decades.
 With seventeen releases under their belt, their music is distinctively diverse.
 One of their greatest characteristics is that they never look to repeat themselves and have had the courage to step out of the box and challenge the listener.
 Judas Priest are one of the most influential bands in metal history.
 Here is our take on the best releases of their career.
+Also make sure to check out our list of the Best Judas Priest Songs.

 1980 was a legendary year for metal with blockbuster releases by Black Sabbath, AC/DC and Iron Maiden.
 The metal world was changing and no release brought on those changes as much as their sixth release British Steel.
 Their breakout release in America, it includes classics “Living After Midnight” and “Breaking The Law.”